Report of the Board of Directors

 In addition, at year-end, Fennia Life Group included twelve real estate companies wholly owned by the company.

-The Group’s solvency at the end of the financial period was good, the solvency ratio was 35.7 per cent and the company’s own funds amounted to EUR 2.1 million (calculated minimum requirement for own funds is EUR 0.5 million).
+The company’s solvency at the end of the financial period was good, the solvency ratio was 24.2 per cent and the company’s own funds amounted to EUR 3.1 million (calculated minimum requirement for own funds is EUR 1.0 million).

-The amount of client assets managed by Fennia Asset Management grew, standing at EUR 286 million (EUR 234 million) at year-end.
-The new capital was mainly allocated to a fund investing in business premises because the low interest rate level and volatile equity market steered investors’ focus towards real estate investments.
+The amount of Group external client assets managed by Fennia Asset Management grew by 26 per cent, standing at EUR 242 million (EUR 192 million) at year-end.
+The new capital was mainly allocated to discretionary asset management and to the new special investment fund established on 12 September 2017, Fennica Building Plot Fund, non-UCITS.
+The low interest rate level and expensively priced equity market steered investors’ focus towards real estate investments.

 The risk management and solvency management principles that are approved by the boards of directors of Fennia Group companies serve as the foundation for Fennia Life’s risk management.
 The steering of the risk management system is based on a three-defence-line model, which is described in more detail in the note concerning risk management.

-A risk management committee has been set up for the Group’s insurance companies to prepare, steer and co-ordinate tasks related to risk and solvency management and to communicate information.
+The Group has a risk management executive group to prepare, steer and co-ordinate tasks related to risk and solvency management and to communicate information.

 Investment activities are based on the investment plan approved by the Board of Directors, which determines, among other things, the allocation of investments and the rights and responsibilities of those involved in investment activities.
 The company’s risk-bearing capacity is taken into account in determining the allocation of investments.